monsterkodi/ko/notes.md

 # todo/ideas

-- command entry
-    - find
-    - goto line
-    - quick open
+- open command
+    - look for matches in sub- and parent-directories
 - fix shift tab at line start

 - left line border